Joining the Lab

 Former Liu Lab students have joined the lab as early as their first year in college up through the summer before their senior year.
 The lab has hosted majors ranging from Chemistry and Molecular Biology to Art and Gender and Women’s Studies.
 There is no single formula that makes a great candidate for the lab!

-We know the confidence gap and imposter syndrome can get in the way of meeting spectacular undergraduate researchers, so please don’t hesitate to apply — we’d love to hear from you.
+The Lab is committed to building a diverse, equitable, and inclusive workplace, and we recognize there are a variety of ways to meet our requirements, so please don’t hesitate to apply — we’d love to hear from you.
 There might not be room immediately, but there could be room in the future!

 Below are some questions that Prof. Liu is frequently asked: